Chamber v1.0 is here! 🎉 Discover a new way of privacy

 1. Introduction

-This Privacy Policy explains how Chamber (“Software”) handles your (“User”) information.
+This Privacy Policy explains how Chamber (“Software”) handles information for you (“User”) in context of handling data stored on User’s computer inside the file that it creates (“Vault”, “Vault file” or “Chamberfile”) as well as data sent to the Backend Server (“Backend”) belonging to the creator (“Author” or “Author(s)”).
 We respect your privacy and are committed to transparency.
 By using the Software, you acknowledge to have read, understood and agreed with the points laid here.

 2. Data We Do Not Collect

-• We do not collect or transmit your vault contents, file names, or any personal files stored on your computer.
+• We do not collect or transmit your vault contents, file names, or any other personal files stored on User’s computer.

-• Vault settings (including vault IDs) are stored inside your vault, not on our servers.
+• Vault ID, any settings and encryption keys used to operate on the data stored in the Vault (including vault IDs) are stored inside your vault file, not on our Backend.

 3. Data We Collect

 • Telemetry: Basic usage statistics is sent periodically.
 It may also include resource consumption metrics, and error reports.
-The pieces of data that we collect are limited to metadata about the program and the Vault Public ID (described below).
-Metadata includes the operating system and the CPU architecture type of the machine on which the Software is running, the version and edition of the Software.
+The pieces of data that we collect are limited to: the Vault Public ID (described below), the operating system on which the Software is running, the CPU architecture of the machine on which the Software is running, the edition and the version of Software.
 The IP address from which the telemetry data is sent is detected, recorded and stored on the server automatically.

 4. How We Use Data